zectorpt/easyproxy/README.md

 Q: I really need help, who can help me?<br>
 A: Send me an email.<br>

+Q: I downloaded a file with Chrome, how can I get it to my laptop?
+A: In your browser do: http://IP:443

+Q: Why do you choose 443 do apache?
+A: because in most Companies and Countries the 80 and 443 port all allways open (http && https)

 Q: This is a closed project?
 It's possible improve?
 A: YES!
 The menu and the applications installed can be much more!
 Try more applications and add them to the menu!